juxor/afaq/markdown/secG4.md

 access to the means of life.
 Under individualist anarchism, however, the situation is not as clear with some (like Tucker) supporting wage labour.
-This suggests that the holders of workplaces can exclude others from the means of life they possess and only allow them access only under conditions which create hierarchical social relationships between them.
+This suggests that the holders of workplaces can exclude others from the means of life they possess and only allow them access under conditions which create hierarchical social relationships between them.
 Thus we could have a situation in which the owners who actually manage their own workplaces are, in effect, working capitalists who hire others to do specific tasks in return for a wage.

 The problem is highlighted in Tucker's description of what would replace the current system of statism (and note he calls it _"scientific socialism"_ thus